wwpdb-dictionaries/mmcif_pdbx/README.md

 # mmcif_pdbx

-This repository houses the dictionaries used by the wwPDB for the maintaining the archive.
+This repository houses the dictionaries used by the wwPDB for maintaining the archive.

 There are two dictionaries in use at this time: